Free Codicil

 Common challenges to proper execution include:

-Each province and territory has laws and regulations concerning Wills.
 In some jurisdictions, you must meet certain requirements to have the legal grounds to challenge a Will.
 Typically, successful challenges come from beneficiaries.

 In any situation, the onus is on the challenger to prove their case to a court, and this can be a costly and lengthy legal battle.